-Attendance: At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students academic performance, which includes establishing course-specific policies on attendance.
+Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Each faculty member is free to develop his or her own methods of evaluating students academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, attendance will be required at the student presentations in order to receive full credit for the oral presentation component.